Swimm raises $5.7M to help teams document their code – TechCrunch

 Most developers don’t enjoy writing documentation for their code and that makes life quite a bit harder when a new team member tries to get started on working on a company’s codebase.
-And even when there are documentation or in-line comments in the source code, that’s often not updated and over time, that information becomes close to irrelevant.
+And even when there are documentation or in-line comments in the source code, that’s often not updated, and, over time, that information becomes close to irrelevant.
 Swimm, which today announced that it has raised a $5.7 million seed round, aims to automate as much of this process as possible after the initial documentation has been written by automatically updating it as changes are made.

-The funding round was led by Pitango First, with TAU Ventures, Axon Ventures and Fundfire also investing in this round, together with a group of angel investors that include the founder of developer platform Snyk.
+The funding round was led by Pitango First, with TAU Ventures, Axon Ventures and FundFire also investing in this round, together with a group of angel investors that include the founder of developer platform Snyk.

 Swimm’s marketing mostly focuses on helping teams speed up onboarding, but it’s probably a useful tool for any team.
 Using Swimm, you can create the standard — but auto-updated — documentation, but also walkthroughs and tutorials.
-Using its code browser, you can also easily find all of the documentation that relates to a given file.
+Using its code browser, you also can easily find all of the documentation that relates to a given file.

 The nifty part here is that while the tool can’t write the documentation for you, Swimm will automatically update any code examples in the documentation for you — or alert you when there is a major change that needs a manual update.
 Ideally, this will reduce the drift between the codebase and documentation.

-The founding team, Oren Toledano (CEO), Omer Rosenbaum (CTO), Gilad Navot (Chief Product Officer) and Tom Ahi Dror (Chief Business Officer), started working on this problem based on their experience while running Israel Tech Challenge, a coding bootcamp inspired by the training program used by the Israeli Defence Forces’ 8200 Intelligence Unit.
+The founding team members — Oren Toledano (CEO), Omer Rosenbaum (CTO), Gilad Navot (chief product officer) and Tom Ahi Dror (chief business officer) — started working on this problem based on their experience while running Israel Tech Challenge, a coding bootcamp inspired by the training program used by the Israeli Defence Forces’ 8200 Intelligence Unit.

-“We met with many companies in Israel and in the US to understand the engineering onboarding process,” Toledano told me.
-“And we felt that it was kind of broken — and many times, we heard the sentence: ‘we throw them to the water, and they either sink or swim.'”
-(That’s also why the company is called Swimm).
+“We met with many companies in Israel and in the U.S. to understand the engineering onboarding process,” Toledano told me.
+“And we felt that it was kind of broken — and many times, we heard the sentence: ‘we throw them to the water, and they either sink or swim.’ ” (That’s also why the company is called Swimm).
 Companies, he argues, often don’t have a way to train new employees on their code base, simply because it’s impossible for them to do so effectively without good documentation.

 “The larger the company is, the more scattered the knowledge on the code base is — and a lot of this knowledge leaves the company when developers leave,” he noted.